wyz960521/tesa/README.md

 ### 5. Motif Expansion

 In the final step, TESA expands the sets of motif instances identified in Step 4.
-The algorithm selects segments with elevated motif match scores and uses these instances to construct the motif Position Weight Matrix (PWM).
+The algorithm selects segments with elevated motif match scores and uses these instances to construct the motif PWM.

 ## Sequence set